felix-lang/felix/doc/tutorial/intro_structs.rst

   var p = Point (2,3);
   println$ p.str;

-Here, we not a Point consists of two integers, x and y, and we can make a Point by applying the type name Point to a pair of integers.
+Here, we note a Point consists of two integers, x and y, and we can make a Point by applying the type name Point to a pair of integers.

 Also we provide an instance of the `Str` class with method `str`